 He faced her in time to see her give him a thin smile.

 “Except for you, I mean.
 I know I’m only eighteen, but I never do anything exciting.
 I ought be getting something out of this thing called life.”

-The home was a freshly painted, white bungalow maybe 40 years old.
+The home was a freshly painted, white bungalow built maybe in the ’20s.
 In the golden light of the late afternoon sun, it blazed bright and clean as a banker’s shirt.
-It sat a hundred feet back from the road, smack in the middle of a well-cared-for, deep-green lawn bordered on one side by a row of pine trees and on the other by neatly blocked, thigh-high shrubbery.
-The gravel driveway led to a carport.
-In back stood a small white shed next to a large rectangle of turned earth, a vegetable garden big enough to keep a body busy evenings and weekends.
+It sat a hundred feet from the road, smack in the middle of a well-cared-for, deep-green lawn.
+Bordering the lawn on one side were small pines, and on the other, neatly rounded, hip-high boxwoods.
+Visible in the rear was the edge of a patch of bare earth, a garden to keep a body busy on warm evenings and weekends.
 The owners, he’d heard, were moving to Arizona to be near their son and grandchildren.